John the Cappadocian: Downfall and exile

 In 548, Theodora died, and Justinian recalled John to Constantinople.
 However, the Cappadocian never returned to political power and was not allowed to resign his unwanted priesthood.
 John Malalas notes that the Cappadocian died peacefully at Constantinople some time later.
 His contemporary historians acknowledge his ability to identify problems and produce solutions, but decry his wickedness, greed, and the way he squandered his wealth.

 Cultural depiction

 John is the main antagonist of Theodora, Slave Empress, a 1954 sword and sandal film depicting Justinian's early reign.
 The character is played by Henri Guisol.

+John was also an antagonist in Stephanie Thorton's 2013 novel about Empress Theodora, Secret History.